Stability phenomena for Martin boundaries of relatively hyperbolic groups: Relatively hyperbolic groups and boundaries

 Let $\Gamma$ be a relatively hyperbolic group with respect to $\Omega$ and let $\mu$ be a probability measure on $\Gamma$.
-We now define properly the notion of spectral degenerescence along parabolic subgroups.
-We then define the geometric boundaries associated with $\mu$.
+We now define properly the notion of spectral degeneracy along parabolic subgroups, and then proceed to define the geometric boundaries associated with $\mu$.

-We choose a finite set $\Omega_0$ of representatives of conjugacy classes of elements of $\Omega$.
+We choose a set $\Omega_0$ of representatives of conjugacy classes of elements of $\Omega$.
+Such a set $\Omega_0$ is finite according to \cite[Proposition~6.15]{Bowditch}.
 Let $H\in \Omega_0$.
 We denote by $p_H$ the first return kernel to $H$.
 If $h,h'\in H$, then $p_H(h,h')$ is the probability that the $\mu$-random walk, starting at $h$, eventually comes back to $H$ and that its first return to $H$ is at $h'$.
 In other words,

 More generally, for $r\in [0,R]$, we denote by $p_{H,r}$ the first return transition kernel to $H$ for $r\mu$.
 Precisely, if $h,h'\in H$, then

 We then denote by $p_{H,r}^{(n)}$ the convolution powers of this transition kernel, by $G_{H,r}(h,h'|t)$ the associated Green function, evaluated at $t$ and by $R_H(r)$ the associated spectral radius, that is, the radius of convergence of $t\mapsto G_{H,r}(h,h'|t)$.
 For simplicity, write $R_H=R_H(R)$.